databricks-industry-solutions/smart-claims/README.md

 ___

 # Datasets
+* All the data is synthetically generated data including the images and geo locations
 <img src="./resource/images/datasets.png" width="60%" height="60%">

 * Typical datasets include the above, some of these are slow moving while others are fast moving.